PasinDeveloper/PasinDeveloper/README.md

 ## 🎓 Education

-I completed my undergraduate degree at **<some-university> in China**, an international environment that expanded my technical perspective and strengthened my ability to collaborate across cultures, disciplines, and languages.
+I completed my undergraduate degree in **China**, an international environment that expanded my technical perspective and strengthened my ability to collaborate across cultures, disciplines, and languages.

 ---